Exceptional Preparation, Diverse Opportunities

 Statistical expertise can add career-boosting value to many majors.
 This minor includes 20 to 21 credits of coursework in subjects such as probability theory, linear regression, sampling techniques and calculus.

-Minor in Mathematics (Secondary Teaching Emphasis)
+Minor in Mathematics (Secondary Teaching Concentration)

 This minor does not lead to a teacher certification, but it combines well with education-related degrees to provide you with expertise in the important science, technology, engineering and mathematics (STEM) education category.
 Coursework covers linear algebra, calculus, geometry and discrete mathematics.